nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Saving the data

-Data from Task Buddy is automatically saved on your local machine.
+Data from NUS Buddy is automatically saved on your local machine.

 Example usage: